Hesperian Health Guides

 Midwives must protect themselves from germs and infection.
 You will not be able to help women if you are sick.
 And if you are infected with dangerous germs, you can easily spread them to the women you are trying to help.

-Some germs that cause serious illnesses, like AIDS and hepatitis B, only live in blood, urine, stool, the bag of waters, and other body fluids.
+Some germs that cause serious illnesses, like AIDS and hepatitis B, only live in blood, urine, stool, the bag of waters, or other body fluids.
 That means you do not get these illnesses just by touching someone’s skin.
 But the germs that cause AIDS and hepatitis B can infect you if an infected person’s blood gets into a cut or opening in your skin — even a cut so small that you cannot see it (see all the ways HIV can spread).
 Keep blood and other body fluids off your clothing and skin, and if they do get onto you, wash them off right away with soap and water.

 Wear protective clothing